Print Edition - 2015-05-26 | News

 Literacy campaign halted in quake-affected districts

-May 25, 2015-The government has suspended the adult literacy classes in the districts that have been severely affected by the April 25 earthquake.
+The government has suspended the adult literacy classes in the districts that have been severely affected by the April 25 earthquake.

 The Non Formal Education Centre (NFEC), the body commissioned with the task of conducting the literacy classes, has said that the campaign, Literate Mission Nepal campaign, was put on hold after the Gorkha earthquake and its aftershocks damaged hundreds of community learning centres and schools in several districts.